sthagen/leeway/docs/index.md

 [![supported-versions](https://img.shields.io/pypi/pyversions/leeway.svg?style=flat)](https://pypi.python.org/pypi/leeway/)
 [![supported-implementations](https://img.shields.io/pypi/implementation/leeway.svg?style=flat)](https://pypi.python.org/pypi/leeway/)

 ## Bug Tracker

 Feature requests and bug reports are best entered in the [todos of leeway](https://todo.sr.ht/~sthagen/leeway).

 ## Primary Source repository

-The primary source of `leeway` lives somewhere on a mountain in Central Switzerland.
+The main source of `leeway` is on a mountain in central Switzerland.
-But, we use decentralized version control (git), so any clone can become the source to everyone's benefit, no central only code.
+We use distributed version control (git).
+No central hub.
+Each clone can become a new source for the benefit of all.
-Anyway, the preferred public clones of `leeway` are:
+The preferred public clones of `leeway` are:

 * [on codeberg](https://codeberg.org/sthagen/leeway) - a democratic community-driven, non-profit software development platform operated by Codeberg e.V.
 * [at sourcehut](https://git.sr.ht/~sthagen/leeway) - a collection of tools useful for software development.